-The Bible explains this act, “then his brother’s wife shall come to him in the presence of the elders, remove his sandal from his foot, spit in his face, and answer and say, ‘So shall it be done to the man who will not build up his brother’s house” (Deuteronomy 25:9).
-The action is considered an act of anger by a woman over her dead husband’s brother for failing to obey the levirate law of marriage.
-This law stated:
+The Bible explains the act of removing a man’s sandal by his brother’s widow in Deuteronomy.
+“Then his brother’s wife shall come to him in the presence of the elders, remove his sandal from his foot, spit in his face, and answer and say, ‘So shall it be done to the man who will not build up his brother’s house” (ch.
+25:9).
+The action is considered an act of anger by a woman over her dead husband’s brother for failing to obey the Levirate law of marriage.

-“If brothers dwell together, and one of them dies and has no son, the widow of the dead man shall not be married to a stranger outside the family; her husband’s brother shall go in to her, take her as his wife, and perform the duty of a husband’s brother to her” (v.
-5).
-The only exceptions to the Levirate law were: the high priest (Lev.
-21:13, 14), brothers living in far distances, and the elderly.
+“If brothers dwell together, and one of them dies and has no son, the widow of the dead man shall not be married to a stranger outside the family; her husband’s brother shall … take her as his wife, and perform the duty of a husband’s brother to her” (Deuteronomy 25:5).
+And the only exceptions to the Levirate law were: the high priest (Leviticus 21:13, 14), brothers living in far distances, and the elderly.

-Also, the women would “spit.”
-According to Jewish commentators, the spitting was generally on the ground “before his face (Deut.
-11:25; Joshua 10:8) which was an embarrassing act to the man who doesn’t care for his brother’s name (Num.
-12:14).
+In addition, the women would “spit.”
+According to Jewish commentators, the woman would generally spit on the ground “before his face” (Deuteronomy 11:25; Joshua 10:8).
+Certainly, this was an embarrassing act to the man who doesn’t care for his brother’s name (Numbers 12:14).

 In His service,